Medical-Models-Jonathon-Clifford/medical-models-authorization-server/README.md

 reloading and other features useful for efficient development - https://www.jetbrains.com/idea/spring/.

 1. If you would like to run the application from the command line, execute the following steps.
-2. ...Install and build the project.
+2. Install dependencies and build the project.
 ```bash
 ./mvnw clean install
 ```
 3. Run the application.
 ```bash
 ./mvnw spring-boot:run
 ```